tradergu/tradergu.github.io/_posts/2025-02-01-Google-Trading-dashboard.md

 ## How to Use the Template
 ![image](/assets/img/2025/3/TG-Dashboard-Markup.png)
-*Google sheet dashboard, cells to edit*
+*Google Sheets Dashboard - Cells to edit*

 ### Cells to Edit